 That the Internet is transforming society in general, and education in particular, is beyond dispute, but how it is transforming it is another matter.
 As an educator I have mixed feelings about the phenomenon.
 My own formal education, apart from recent postgraduate studies, was largely pre-Web, so I have been able to compare my early learning journey with the effects of this technology on my adult experience, as well as to observe its effects on those who have grown up (or are growing up) with it.

 Beyond schooling in all its forms, there is also the question of the influence of the Internet on education in the broad social sense.
 Some philosophers and media theorists provide useful interpretive frameworks for such social developments, and I will draw on them later.
-Theory aside, however, it is clear that the reality of some Web innovations falls far short of the ideal promoted by enthusiasts, and I will elucidate this point from personal experience.
+Theory aside, however, it is clear that the reality of some Web innovations falls far short of the ideal promoted by enthusiasts, and in Part 2 I will elucidate this point from personal experience.

 In this and subsequent posts then, I am tracing the development of my own views on ‘Education and the Internet’, as the former have emerged in the course of my own education and employment.
 The journey will involve a lengthy detour through the details of my postgraduate research, as the latter is relevant to the topic under consideration.